 Surface Met Data is available from GPS/GNSS sites with meteorological sensors, held in the GPS/GNSS archive of the UNAVCO Data Center.
 The met sensors measure air temperature, relative humidity and atmospheric pressure and possibly other parameters such as wind speed and direction and rainfall.

 Tropospheric Processing Products are generated by GAGE post-processing of daily GPS data using the Niell Mapping Function.

 Integrated Precipitable Water Vapor (PWV) are calculated from zenith wet delays estimated across the conterminous US and the Caribbean by UCAR's COSMIC/SuomiNet program which uses GPS Data from the PBO GPS network, COCONet, Suominet + NOAA, USCG/USACE, DOT, and other sites.
-The wet zenith delay depends water in vapor form and condensed as clouds, and it varies rapidly over time and distance.
+The zenith wet delay depends upon tropospheric water in vapor form and condensed as clouds, and it varies rapidly over time and distance.

 Last modified: Tuesday, 04-Apr-2017 20:59:11 UTC